a-oh/portfolio/README.md

 **Projects**

-Linear regression modeling - standardized testing scores in the United States
-- using the linear regression model, I studied which factors correlate highest to the state’s average SAT score.
+[Linear regression modeling - standardized testing scores in the United States](https://github.com/a-oh/project1-standardizedtesting)- using the linear regression model, I studied which factors correlate highest to the state’s average SAT score.

 Housing price prediction using feature engineering and linear/logistic regression models
 - predict housing prices in Ames, IA using historical datasets with the R2 score of 0.942